chebbi603/ui-gen-dashboard/docs/react-whats-new.md

 ## Notes
 - Authentication flows remain minimal (token injection only); no full login UI yet.
 - Client-side search/sort only; server-side support is a future enhancement.
+## 2025-11-08 — Generate Personalized Contract when none exists

+- Admin dashboard now supports generating a personalized contract even when a user has no assigned contract.
+- The User Detail action label changes to `Generate Personalized Contract` when the contract is missing; the button is enabled as long as a user is selected.
+- Backend call: `POST /gemini/generate-contract` with `userId`; the resulting snapshot is created with the strict schema and sanitization pipeline documented in backend docs.
+- After job completion, the panel fetches and shows the new contract JSON and version.

+### 2025-11-08 — Base contract selection fix

+- The generation request now includes `baseContract`:
+  - Uses existing personalized contract when available.
+  - Falls back to canonical fetched from `GET /contracts/public/canonical` when personalized is missing.
+- Prevents the error `New contract not available in response` by supplying the required input to the backend.